 Research also plays an important role in protecting nature in every national park – only here scientists get a chance to examine life in relatively undisturbed habitats.

-In addition to major research project such as the Biodiversity Exploratories, many other projects were successfully undertaken by scientists, students and voluntary specialists in cooperation with the national park authority.
+The unused woodlands and the succession areas in Hainich National Park are coveted research objects.
+Many universities, colleges and research institutions make use of the opportunities available here.
+Several major research projects, such as the Biodiversity Exploratories or AquaDiva, have their field sites here.
+In addition, many other projects were successfully undertaken by scientists, students and voluntary specialists in cooperation with the national park authority.
 Hainich National Park has thus become a nationally and internationally renowned centre of science and research, as was demonstrated by the conference "Hainichtagung 2016".
-An overview (in German) of possible topics for bachelor or master theses is available for download here.